maximotus/cv-dl22-text-to-photofit-GAN/proposal-Schubert-Erler.md

 - [TediGAN: Text-Guided Diverse Face Image Generation and Manipulation](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9163356)
 - [Zero-Shot Text-to-Image Generation (DALL-E)](https://arxiv.org/abs/2102.12092)

-We for our part want to train and fine tune an existing model architecture from one of the papers above.
+We want to train and fine tune an existing model architecture from one of the papers above.
 The generated images should look authentic and match the level of "photofits" (or phantom images, in German "Phantombilder") of real police workers or lawyers.
-The text should include descriptive criteria, e.g. pointy nose, bald, blue eyes, wide mouth, long eyebrows or brown eyes.
+The input text should include descriptive criteria, e.g. pointy nose, bald, blue eyes, wide mouth, long eyebrows or curly hair.

-So the first part will be to classifiy / detect important attributes from the text – which is given as an accurate description (i.e. one or more sentences) – and embed them into the latent feature space.
+The first part will be to classifiy / detect important attributes from the text – which is given as an accurate description (i.e. one or more sentences) – and embed them into the latent feature space.

 The second part will be the generative part using a VAE or GAN to synthesize images from the textual embeddings.

-This is interesting due to building upon existing algorithms and support the work of police workers.
-Also, pretrained networks are not available.
+This task is interesting due the real use case, that if it works it could support the work of police workers.
+Also, pretrained networks are not available and training/ building upon existing algorithms and trying to achieve the same or a higher baseline is a challenge we look forward to.

 ## Dataset